 Killing Eve season three is getting a brand new female showrunner in the form of Suzanne Heathcote, who has previously written two episodes of Fear the Walking Dead.

-She takes over from Call the Midwife actress Emerald Fennell, who penned series two.
+She takes over from Call the Midwife actress Emerald Fennell, who penned series season two.

 The first series of Killing Eve was written by Phoebe Waller-Bridge of Fleabag fame, who continues to be an executive producer on the show.